A Better Angle on Hadron Transverse Momentum Distributions at the EIC

 using a standard $\chi^2$ likelihood function, where $\sigma_n = \sqrt{d_n / N_\mathrm{eff}}$ is the Poisson error on pseudodata bin $n$.
 Our results for the mean and variance of the posterior distribution are shown in \fig{stat_sensitivity} compared to those of the prior.
 Comparing $P_{hT}$ and $q_*$, we find that the superior experimental resolution of $q_*$ only requires giving up a minor amount of statistical sensitivity to the $\w_i$.
 In particular, there is more than a factor 10 improvement in uncertainty on the dominant fragmentation parameter $\w_3$ in either case.
 The choice of binning at small $q_*$ should be optimized in the future to exploit its excellent resolution, but we stress that we have not done so here.

 The same setup can be used to assess the robustness of $q_*$ against systematic uncertainties.
 We use \texttt{Pythia}~\cite{Bierlich:2022pfr} to generate biased pseudodata $d_n^\mathrm{bias}$ subject to either (i)~a momentum miscalibration, $p \to (1 + \delta_{p}) \, p$, or (ii)~a shape effect from a non-uniform detector response (encoded e.g.\ in an efficiency) that changes at a slow rate $\Delta \eps_X$ as a function of $X = \{p_e, p_h, \eta_e, \eta_h\}$ across the $x, z, Q^2$ bin at hand.
-(The absolute value of the efficiency cancels out in the normalized $d_n^\mathrm{bias}$.)
+(The absolute value of the efficiency cancels in the normalized $d_n^\mathrm{bias}$.)
 Repeating the reweighting analysis, we evaluate the partial derivatives of the posterior's mean $\w_i$ with respect to the bias parameters, which we dub the ``strength'' of the bias, as shown in \fig{bias_strength}.
 As anticipated, we find that an analysis using $P_{hT}$ is severely susceptible to the electron momentum calibration $\delta_{p_e}$, while the calibration uncertainty using $q_*$ vanishes exactly due to its purely angular nature.
 (Both $P_{hT}/z$ and $q_*$ are independent of $\delta_{p_h}$ at observable level for $M_h \ll Q$.)
-Figure~\ref{fig:bias_strength} also shows that $P_{hT}$ and $q_*$ have roughly comparable susceptibility to non-uniform detector response, despite the exponential factors of $\eta_{e,h}$ appearing in $q_*$, demonstrating the robustness of $q_*$ against these sources of bias.
+Figure~\ref{fig:bias_strength} also shows that $P_{hT}$ and $q_*$ have comparable susceptibility to non-uniform detector response, despite the exponential factors of $\eta_{e,h}$ appearing in $q_*$, demonstrating the robustness of $q_*$ against these sources of bias.

 By replacing measurements of $\df\sigma/\df P_{hT}\df \phi_h$ by $\df\sigma/\df q_*$ with angular reconstruction of $Q,x,y$, the prospects for precisely mapping the 3D structure of hadronization and confinement with TMDs are bright.
-We anticipate a follow-up campaign to aid this endeavor by discovering other useful angular observables and by studying theoretical ingredients, like the convergence of the known higher-order QCD corrections for these cross sections.
-Many of the improvements provided by $q_*$ will also carry over to the case where the identified hadron is replaced by a jet, in particular if the jet $\phi_{\rm acop}$ is determined by the sum of the signed acoplanarity angles of the particles inside the jet to preserve the angular nature of the measurement.
+We anticipate a follow-up campaign to aid this endeavor by discovering other useful angular observables that resolve the remaining TMD PDFs and by studying theoretical ingredients, like the convergence of the known higher-order QCD corrections for these cross sections.

 \onecolumngrid

 \makeatletter \p@subsection{} \makeatother